 Since it was so hot and mucky, we decided not to fire up the grill (Is that un-American?
-I hope not.), but do all the cooking inside.
+I hope not.), but to prepare all the cooking inside.
 Three friends volunteered to bring appetizers (I’ll share those a bit later.)

-Sweet Shark was in charge of the brisket and the beans; he decided his father’s brisket recipe would be perfect; not only is it a delicious dish, but it is totally cooked in the oven.
-It first has to marinate overnight.
+Sweet Shark was in charge of the brisket and the beans.
+He decided his father’s brisket recipe would be perfect.
+(He often makes barbecue ribs.)
+Not only is it a delicious dish, but it is totally cooked in the oven.

-Saturday, Sweet Shark let the brisket sit out for 1 hour and then it went into a 275°F. oven for 5 hours.
+Then place it in a 275˚F. oven for 4 ~ 5 hours, or until fork~tender.
 Low and slow makes it so tender.
-It was smelling so good, I had to take a peek.
+It was smelling so good that I had to take a peek.

-After 5 hours, he adds barbecue sauce and back in it goes for another hour.
+After 5 hours, he adds barbecue sauce.
+Then back in it goes for another hour, uncovered.

 Then he took it out of the oven, covered it with foil, and let it rest until time for dinner.
 Brisket DONE!

 - 1 large rectangle Pyrex dish or half~sheet pan